 One of my favorite parts of being a teenager in the 1960's was spent 5 minutes from my fathers tractor shed hunting on Sam Countiss' Rancho Seco, which shared a fenceline with M. P. Wright's Ranch and his famous herd of Texas Longhorns, located on the lower Nueces River.
 Even though we were just on the other side of the fence, in those years we rarely ever saw the Wright's famous Longhorns.
 My Father was raising cattle in 1960, but it ended when the floods of tropical storm Fern caused him to sell out in 1973.
 He never looked back and I found nothing fun or romantic about that kind of work at the time.
 We rarely saw Longhorns anywhere in the 1950'S and 60'S. Mythic as they were legendary, it was with awe and amazement we witnessed them alive and doing their part in John Wayne's movie "The Alamo"(1960).
 Growing up in rural south Texas, it's not surprising the subject of Texas Longhorns came up from time to time.
 I can remember talk about them becoming registered and recognized an official breed and of course there were those who argued otherwise.

-John and Rose Mary Floyd befriended me in my revamped focus on Texas history.
+John and Rose Mary Floyd befriended me as I visited their 'San Patricio Trading Company' around 1997.
 They had for 20 plus years been raising Longhorns and John had great stories to share about his friends Leonard Stiles and the famous Graves Peeler which shined a "colorful" reality over the whole business of raising Texas Longhorns.
-I had fashion stores that grew out of Surf Shops that I founded in 1976--"Benjamin's" in Corpus Christi and Austin.
-When I could get away in my 50's, I would go to the YO in the summer to hunt for a few days.
-There too, I was surrounded by Longhorns and found a sense of heaven while being around these cattle.
-Being around Longhorns had a gripping allure, creating a sense of desire in me to get involved..
-I have been blessed to gather a few head of my own and be infected with the Texas Longhorn "Bug" --- a form of addiction.
+I had fashion stores/surf shops that I had founded in 1976--"Benjamin's" in Corpus Christi and Austin.
+When I could get away, I would at times, go to the YO in the summer to hunt for a few days.
+There too, I was surrounded by Texas Longhorns and found a sense of heaven.
+Being around Longhorns certainly has had a gripping allure, creating a desire to have some of my own.
+I have been blessed to gather a few head and be infected with the Texas Longhorn "Bug" --- a form of addiction.